dc-js/dc.js/docs/api-latest.md

 Starting version 3.0 it has been deprecated to rely on the default projection being [d3.geoAlbersUsa()](https://github.com/d3/d3-geo/blob/master/README.md#geoAlbersUsa).
-Please set it explicitly. {@link https://bl.ocks.org/mbostock/5557726 Considering that `null` is also a valid value for projection}, if you need projection to be `null` please set it explicitly to `null`.
+Please set it explicitly.
+[Considering that `null` is also a valid value for projection](https://bl.ocks.org/mbostock/5557726), if you need projection to be `null` please set it explicitly to `null`.

 **Kind**: instance method of [<code>geoChoroplethChart</code>](#dc.geoChoroplethChart)